 - Needs to be entirely recyclable

-Some have suggested metals like stainless steel or aluminium.The problem is, metals might have health risks when used as packaging, that we still know very little about.
-And studies tend to show that metal packaging affects the contents. 😖 It would be great if we could find a supplier that has done in depth testing that really shows the safety of metal packaging.
+Some have suggested metals like aluminium.The problem is, metals might have health risks, that we still know very little about, when used as packaging.
+Studies tend to show that metal packaging affects the contents. 😖 It would be great if we could find a supplier that has done in depth testing that really shows the safety of metal packaging.

 For the toothpaste and deodorant, we made sure that the containers are refillable.
 That way you can buy the refills and keep your pot or just use your own pot.
-The refills come in PP plastic that’s recyclable, the good news is we’re looking into new paper/cardboard bags.
-Our focus is to find a paper bag that is thick and strong, that won’t rip or get holes in it.
+The refills now come in brown kraft paper that’s entirely compostable.

 We don’t have a miracle solution for this issue.
 But if you have any suggestions we’d love to hear them !